Live Rain Radar for Phuket

 Local Weather Context

-Phuket is Thailand’s largest island, situated on the Andaman Sea along its western coastline.
-The island’s weather is shaped by two monsoon systems: the southwest monsoon brings heavy rain and rough seas from May to October, while the northeast monsoon (November–April) ushers in the dry season that attracts peak tourism.
-Storms can approach from the Andaman Sea with little warning due to the open ocean exposure.
+Phuket is Thailand's largest island, exposed to the Andaman Sea on its western coast.
+The island's weather is governed by two monsoons: the southwest monsoon brings heavy rain and rough seas from May to October, whilst the northeast monsoon (November–April) delivers the dry season that drives peak tourism.
+Storms approach from the Andaman Sea with little warning due to the open ocean fetch.

 Seasons